 You must register your REP at least 4 months before it is due to commence and no later than 18 months into your Studentship (full time).
 This is so that you can take some time work up a full project plan, in consultation with the partner organisation to ensure that the time spent is a meaningful experience.

-You should ensure that you have read the necessary guidance notes on making applications and shared the guidance notes for partners with any potential partners.
+You should ensure that you have shared the guidance notes for partners with any potential partners.

 - Click here for the Guidance Notes for Host Organisations – these will form part of the Tripartite Agreement